 Are you an out-of-state teacher?

 Washington’s geographical and cultural diversity often surprises newcomers and residents alike.
 Known as the Evergreen State, our landscape encompasses deserts, grasslands as well as forests and mountains.
 Our students are equally diverse, a dynamic population who is ready to grow intellectually and emotionally.
 Want to teach in Washington?
-It’s likely your certificate will qualify for our residency teacher or professional teacher certificate.
-You can easily evaluate whether your grade level and subject endorsements align with Washington State.
+It’s likely your certificate will qualify towards our teacher certificate.

 Are you a military servicemember or military spouse?

 In accordance with HB1009, educators who identify themselves as military servicemembers or military spouses receive expedited certificate processing once their application is completed.